Welcome, Guest

 As to the 4.7's, it was found that the ordinary Naval small telescope, fitted on a bar and with light cross wires, could not be beaten as a sight for ranges they had to fire at.
 It is a very good useful glass, and it (p.
 107) was, I believe, used both in Natal and elsewhere right through the campaign, and I unhesitatingly give it the palm.

 Here we are.
 This photograph by Middlebrook shows the same gun with the telescope correctly orientated for sighting.
-The caption for this image indicates that this is No.2 gun, so not Lieutenant Wilde's piece (No. 1 gun).
+The caption for this image indicates that this is No.2 gun, so not the piece (No. 1 gun) that was furnished with Lieutenant Wilde's scope.
 I guess we'll never know why the scope in René Bull's shot is reversed.

 SEE ALSO: The Bombardment of Colenso, 13th – 15th December 1899.